-Lakeview Master Plan (LCPL 2018) and a summary of each proposed district is provided below.
-For the site statistics, refer to the Draft Plan of Subdivision included as Figure 9 (GSAI 2019).
+Waterway District Area, Ogden Blocks, Waterway Common, Lakeview Square, Serson Innovation Corridor and Hydro Gateway, as described in detail within the Lakeview Village Development Master Plan 4.0 (LCPL and Sasaki 2019).
+For the site statistics, refer to the Draft Plan of Subdivision included as Figure 8 (GSAI 2019).